cwinters/korra/README.md

 __Korra__ builds on [Vegeta](http://github.com/tsenart/vegeta)
 to process sessions that simulate one or many users moving through a prescribed workflow.
-This is quite different from typical load testing tools, and if you're trying to flood your site with customers randomly browsing your product catalog you should use something like:
+This is quite different from typical load testing tools , and if you're trying to flood your site with customers randomly browsing your product catalog you should use something like: